JackBogart/battleship/README.md

 - Add dark mode
 - Options menu to change site theme color?
   - This isn't required at all but would be kinda cool
+- Add messages about type of ship sunk
+  - Not sure how to do this in a way that looks good.
+Currently I've moved this to the bottom but the idea might be dropped.
+Need to brainstorm.